 Definition of Medical Indications

 Medical Indications are the facts, opinions, and interpretations about the patient's physical and/or psychological condition that provide a reasonable basis for diagnostic and therapeutic activities aiming to realize the overall goals of medicine: prevention, cure, and care of illness and injury.
-Every discussion of an ethical problem in clinical medicine should begin with ...
+Every discussion of an ethical problem in clinical medicine should ...